StateVoicesNational/Spoke/docs/GRAPHQL_DEBUG.md

 ## Testing queries and mutations in graphiql

 * Every query and mutation in src/server/schema.js can be tested in the graphiql interface.
-* Open (graphiql)[localhost:3000/graphql] in one browser tab and (Rethink data explorer)[localhost:8080/#dataexplorer] in another.
+* Open [graphiql](localhost:3000/graphql) in one browser tab and [Rethink data explorer](localhost:8080/#dataexplorer) in another.
 You can use the Data Explorer to verify specific data changes after a query or mutation.
   * If you're not using RethinkDB, open a query interface for the current database.
 * Enter a valid graphQL query or mutation.
 Inspect src/server/schema or the tree in the graphiql Docs tab to see available queries and mutations.